Banking Basics

 Suspicious activity

-Freezing actions can be prompted by unusual transactions.
+Unusual transactions can prompt freezing actions.
 For instance, a significant sum of money directed to an unrelated party can lead to a temporary bank or investment account freeze.
 This precaution is taken to protect the customer’s best interests.

 Moreover, individuals can proactively request a freeze if they encounter situations like lost credit/debit cards or possible misuse by a fraudulent third party.